 Now for the controversy.
 One thing I hated as a kid with British shows was the single narrator who behaved as though he were reading a story, describing things that you could see happening all too clearly.
 All British kid’s shorts did it – The Clangers, Bagpuss, Ivor the Engine… and The Magic Roundabout.
 Like referring to TV shows as being ‘by’ the writer, it felt like a dated theatrical hangover that made UK shows look much less modern than their US counterparts.
 In the case of this show, it was well known that Eric Thompson simply watched the shows and made up new stories to go with them, his personal xenophobia making him refuse to listen to the French originals.
 It’s a similar level of xenophobia that has made it the perceived wisdom with British commentators that this version must be superior to the original French.

 Well, this DVD allows you to find out, because the French version – Pollux et le Chat Bleu – is also included here.
 And guess what?
-It’s much better.
+Strip away childhood nostalgia, and it’s much better.
 With each character played by a different actor, it’s livelier, louder and actually seems to move at a faster pace – subtitles aside, this is the version that most kids would prefer to Thompson’s dry, laconic but sometimes overly indulgent narration, which feels very staid in comparison, even with the concession of having Fenella Fielding memorably voice the Blue Queen in the film (Thompson provides all other voices, and yes, still needlessly adds things like “… said Florence” and “Brian, Ermentrude and Dylan made the bed” as if working for radio).

 You may violently disagree with my thoughts, but the great thing about this DVD is that you can now decide for yourself, with both versions to choose from.
 Also on the disc are interviews with Thompson’s wife Phyllida Law and daughter Emma Thompson, Fenella Fielding and, God help us, Mark Kermode.